ecoreng/base-di/README.md

 // $obj1 will contain an instance of \Some\Object
 ```

-The container will try to autoresolve all dependencies that your object has as long as they're typehinted, exist and are autoloadable.
-This is done through Reflections, and the resulting relevant reflection information saved in memory (or cached)
+The container tries to autoresolve all dependencies that your object has as long as they're typehinted, exist and are autoloadable.
+This is done through Reflections, and the resulting relevant reflection information saved in memory (or cached, see below)
 ```php
 //Dependency1.php